jonathanschimpf/peterson-recipecollection/static/scan-content/Meat - Pizza Buns.md

-Pizza Buns

-1 # Ground Beef
-1 # Italian Sausage
-(out of casing)
-1 Can Pizza Sauce
+1 # Ground Beef  •  1 # Italian Sausage (out of casing)  •  1 Can Pizza Sauce

-12 English Muffins
-(cut in half)
-3 pkgs. mazzarella
+12 English Muffins (cut in half)  •  3 pkgs. mazzarella (sliced)
-(sliced)

 Brown meat on top of stove.
 Remove oil and season to taste with salt and pepper.
 Add can of sauce.
 Put this on muffin with slice of cheese on top.